larsks/blog.oddbit.com-posts/2011-08-16-puppet-scope-and-inheritance.md

+---
+layout: post
-Title: Puppet, scope, and inheritance
+title: Puppet, scope, and inheritance
-Date: 2011-8-16
+date: 2011-8-16
-Tags: puppet
+tags: puppet
+---

 I note this here because it wasn't apparent to me from the Puppet documentation.